The latest and recommended LTS (long-term support) release of Apache Subversion is: 1.14

 We provide source code distributions in a variety of archive types.
 Generally, speaking, Windows users should download .zip files.
 Users of all other operating systems should download .tar.gz or .tar.bz2 files.

 Looking for previous releases of Subversion?
 All Subversion releases are available for download from the Apache distribution archive.
-Please note that, with the exception of our recommended and other supported releases, distributions of Subversion found in the archives are not supported by the community.
+Except for our currently supported releases, distributions of Subversion found in the archives are not supported by the community.
 If you require support for an older version of Subversion, and are not able to upgrade to a newer version, consider contacting a commercial Subversion support vendor.

 It is essential that you verify the integrity of the downloaded files using the PGP signatures and/or file checksums.
 Please read Verifying Apache HTTP Server Releases for more information on why you should verify our releases.
 (The same rationale applies to Subversion as to HTTP Server.)